zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Sara:  Are you kidding?!
 We are going to pull out all the stops.
 We’ll have streamers, balloons, noisemakers, and party favors.
 This is going to be really fun.

 Paul:  I don’t even know if he’d like all that.
-Wh at are you doing?
+What are you doing?

 Sara:  I’m getting lots of confetti to throw when w e sing “Happy Birthday.”